Propel Reviews 2026. Verified Reviews, Pros & Cons | Capterra

 Cons

-I would like to see Propel publishing a list of industry best standards to help customers choose what options to start customerization with.
+I would like to see publishing a list of industry best standards to help customers choose what options to start customerization with.

 Review Source